garbamoussa/MediLinkUp/README.md

 # Save_African_Covid19
-From drones to apps and computer-controlled vending machines — are helping to break down these barriers and provide access to vital medicines for many more African people.Especially save african life againt covid_19
+From massive data, intelligence artificielle and epidemiology  — are helping to break down these barriers and provide access to vital medicines for many more African people.
+Especially save african life againt covid_19

 * Vision and Plans